magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 nil
 ```

-an then let's see if we're able to select the label for the `quantity`
+and then let's see if we're able to select the label for the `quantity`
 input field by using the
 [`label[for=quantity]`](http://stackoverflow.com/questions/2599627/how-to-select-label-for-email-in-css)
 CSS attribute selector: